 C) Identify the author’s/artist’s purpose of producing the graphic novel.

 If you write a review for original graphic novels, this task will not be difficult for you.
 The purpose may be mentioned in the preface of the book.
 If it is not, try to read an interview of the author/artist or deduce it by yourself, relying on your careful reading of the book itself.

 - Tell what the graphic novel is about.
 Mention the story’s main events, but do not retell the whole story.
 Define its central idea.
 Introduce the major characters and think over how their background can influence the way they act.

 - Pay attention to the author’s writing style.
 Read the text carefully and try to find the unique features of the author’s writing style: for instance, note the usage of paraphrases, metaphors, allegories, and epithets.
 Define whether the style is deliberate or poor.

 - Describe the artwork.
 Define the general artistic style (realistic, psychedelic, cartoon-like, graphical, etc.).
 Also, depict what colors and tones dominate and what they symbolize.
 Explain if visual elements support or contradict the story.
 Probably, they replace the usage of words.

 - Provide your interpretation of the graphic novel.
 How did you understand the graphic novel?
 Did it impress you or not?
 Think over its strengths and weaknesses and give examples.
 Is it worth reading?

 Now you know how academic paper of this type should be written and what tips are necessary to follow.
-You can look through our graphic novel reviews samples to see the connection between theory and practical skills.
+You may also be interested in our guide on how to write a novel review.